Updated with modified quote from Hunter Newby January 28, 2011, 8:15 AM EST

-My views have shifted on net neutrality over the years to the point where I firmly believe that carriers have the right to recoup investments they make in networks but at the same time I understand fully well that IP communications is dependent on traffic not being impeded by a carrier looking to promote an alternative service.
+My views have shifted on net neutrality over the years – to the point where I firmly believe that carriers have the right to recoup investments they make in networks.
+At the same time, I understand fully that IP communications is dependent on traffic not being impeded by a carrier looking to promote an alternative service.
 Having said that, there are a number of peering points located around the US – only a few places where fiber exists in enough quantity to allow massive interconnections between hundreds of carriers, enterprises and web 2.0 companies such as Google and Facebook.

-Terremark owns one facility – the NAP of the Americas in Miami, Telx owns another at 60 Hudson in New York and CoreSite at One Wilshire in Los Angeles are three of the more prominent locations in the US ”carrier hotel” market.
-At industry gatherings I have often asked about the possibility of Verizon or AT&T purchasing one or more companies in the space and the answer has always been that it would be bad news.
+Terremark owns one facility – the NAP of the Americas in Miami.
+Telx owns another at 60 Hudson in New York, and CoreSite at One Wilshire in Los Angeles.
+These are perhaps the three most prominent locations in the US “carrier hotel” market.
+At industry gatherings I have often asked the people involved in running these facilities about the possibility of Verizon or AT&T purchasing one or more companies in the space.
+The response has always been that it would be bad news for the communications market.

-The reason is because carriers interconnect with carriers in these locations free of interference and in many cases they come to these locations to get away from carriers.
-In fact, Google, Vonage, Facebook and others have interconnections in these facilities allowing them to interconnect with other companies and carriers of their own choice.
+You see, carriers interconnect with carriers in these locations free of interference from incumbent phone companies and in many cases they come to these carrier hotels to get away from the largest carriers.
+In fact, Google, Vonage, Facebook and others have interconnections in these facilities precisely for these reasons.

-Now that Verizon has purchased Terremark, the market has shifted dramatically in that the carrier neutral mass of fiber and interconnections in the southeast which get you to Latin America are now under control of a single carrier.
+Now that Verizon has purchased Terremark, the market has shifted dramatically as Miami’s carrier neutral mass of fiber and interconnections are now under control of a single carrier.
 The NAP in fact is referred to as the gateway to Latin America.
 Verizon now controls it all.
-Lock, stock and Barrel.
+Lock, stock and barrel.

-I immediately reached out to Hunter Newby who was at one point synonymous with Telx and helped build the carrier hotel from nothing and is now running a start-up called Allied Fiber whose goal is to provide dark fiber to companies in the US along hundreds of miles of railroad property.
+When the news broke, I immediately reached out to Hunter Newby who was at one point synonymous with Telx and helped build that carrier hotel from nothing into a major industry force.
+He is now running a start-up called Allied Fiber whose goal is to provide dark fiber to companies in the US along hundreds of miles of railroad property.

 This is what he had to say about the deal:

 The idea of VZ owning the NAP in Miami has deep, far-reaching implications.
 The reality of it is even more complicated.
-That site is one of the most important "carrier-neutral" colocation facilities in the USA and world.
-Now it is owned by a carrier.
-One of the largest in the world.
-What impact will that have on the tenants, the service level, the pricing, the control?
+That site is one of the most important “carrier-neutral” collocation facilities in the US and the world.
+Now it is owned by a carrier – one of the largest in the world.
+What impact will that have on the tenants, the service level, the pricing, and the control?
 Time will tell.

-As you may recall I had an interview with Mark Fedor at an ITEXPO in Ft Lauderdale, FL many years ago.
-We discussed the CIX, the first commercial Internet exchange, in San Fran.
-He said that the ISP's went in to their own room in a different building to create a neutral environment and get away from the Bell CO to get away from the "Bell attitude".
+He said that the ISP’s went into their own room in a different building to create a neutral environment and get away from the Bell CO and to get away from the “Bell attitude”.

-Now a Bell has acquired one of the largest neutral IX points in the USA.
+Now Bell has acquired one of the largest neutral IX points in the US.

 Interestingly, net neutrality is “Network” neutrality, not “Internet” neutrality.
 This deal proves that.